 Entry to Year 7 in September of any year is made by completion of a 'Secondary Common Application form' (SCAF).
-The process for admission in September 2023 is as follows:
+The process for admission in September 2025 is as follows:

-- 1 September 2022 to 1 November 2022 SCAFs returned to Local Authority.
-Parents are asked to specify up to four secondary school choices and to rank them in order of preference. - 4 January 2023 Applicants' details received by Wye School for the applicants to be ranked according to the schools over subscription criteria. - 14 January 2023 Ranked lists returned to Local Authority. - 1 March 2023 Offers of places made to parents by email sent after 4pm - 28 March 2023 Deadline for lodging appeals if necessary - 1 March 15 March 2023 Places must be accepted or declined. - 26 April 2023 onwards Local Authority reallocates places that have become available using the schools' ranked waiting lists. - 31 July 2023 Deadline for Schools' Adjudicator on contested decisions.
+- 2 September 2024 to 31 October 2024 SCAFs returned to Local Authority.
+Parents are asked to specify up to four secondary school choices and to rank them in order of preference. - 6 January 2025 Applicants' details received by Wye School for the applicants to be ranked according to the schools over subscription criteria. - 16 January 2025 Ranked lists returned to Local Authority. - 3 March 2025 Offers of places made to parents by email sent after 4pm - 31 March 2025 Deadline for lodging appeals if necessary - 3 March 14 March 2025 Places must be accepted or declined. - 25 April 2025 onwards Local Authority reallocates places that have become available using the schools' ranked waiting lists. - 31 July 2025 Deadline for Schools' Adjudicator on contested decisions.

-In Year Applications - Arrangements for Admitting Students to Year Groups other than Years 7 and 12

-If places become available, applications will be considered for entry into other year groups.
+In Year Applications - Arrangements for Admitting Students to Year Groups other than Year 7 If places become available, applications will be considered for entry into other year groups.
 Applications should be made to the school using the Kent County Council In-Year Application Form, available from the school on request.
 If more applications are received than there are places available, the school's declared oversubscription criteria will apply.

-Students will not generally be admitted into Years 11 or 13, but exceptions may be made where there is a demonstrable need.
+Students will not generally be admitted into the exam year, Year 11, but exceptions may be made